derb12/pybaselines/docs/algorithms/smooth.rst

 swima (Small-Window Moving Average)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.swima` iteratively takes the element-wise minimum of either the
+:meth:`.swima` iteratively takes the element-wise minimum of either the
 data (first iteration) or the previous iteration's baseline and the data/previous baseline
 smoothed with a moving average.
 The window used for the moving average smoothing is
 incrementally increased to smooth peaks until convergence is reached.